hissyfit-dev/hissylogz/README.md

 ### ULIDs

-I added `ULID` support for immediate needs, but it may be useful nonetheless.
+I added [ULID](https://github.com/ulid/spec) support for logging needs, but it may be useful by itself.

 - `Ulid` struct and `Generator`.
     - The `Ulid` struct is packed such that it is trivially bit-castable to `u128` or `[16]u8`.